SnootyMonkey/coming-soon/README.md

 coming-soon is written by Sean Johnson, the founder of [Snooty Monkey](http://snootymonkey.com).

 coming-soon is licensed with the [MIT license](https://github.com/SnootyMonkey/coming-soon/blob/master/MIT-LICENSE.txt), so you are free to use it pretty much however you'd like, in accordance with the license terms.
+It's not required by the license terms, but please [drop me a note](http://snootmonkey.com/contact.html) and let me know the URL of your landing page so I can take a look.

-Please do fork coming-soon if you'd like to enhance it, and send me your pull requests if you'd like to contribute back your enhancements.
-I promise to look at every pull request and incorporate it, or at least provide feedback if I won't.
+Please do fork coming-soon on GitHub if you'd like to enhance it, and send me your pull requests if you'd like to contribute back your enhancements.
+I promise to look at every pull request and incorporate it, or at least provide feedback on why if I won't.